dustinpfister/blog_posts/_posts/vuejs-example-list.md

 ## 2 - The todo list vuejs example

 In this section I will be going over the source code of my basic todo app vuejs example.
+The sore code for this example as well as all of my other vuejs examples can be found at by [test vuejs reposatory](https://github.com/dustinpfister/test_vuejs/tree/master/public/forpost/vuejs-example-list) at github.

 ### 2.1 - A global set of mixin methods

+For this example I have a single mixins file where I am adding in a bunch of methods that I may use accross more than one vuejs instance.
+So var I just have a main vuejs instance and a single component, but if i do continue working on this example a little now and then I will want to have some global methods.

 ```js
 Vue.mixin({